 #2: Turn off the power.

 Sometimes, there is flash flooding around Oregon.
 If flooding becomes an issue in your area, switch the thermostat off to protect the outdoor unit.
 Large amounts of water can significantly damage the electrical components inside the unit.
 So, never leave the system running if there is a flood or flood warning.
-Once the water recedes, be sure to call our team at Specialty Heating and Cooling for advice on when it is safe to turn it back on.
+Once the water recedes, be sure to call our team at Specialty Heating & Cooling LLC for advice on when it is safe to turn it back on.

 #3: Schedule your preventative maintenance appointment.